mrsingleton/jour71105/lessons/data/math/percentages/03-percentage-points.md

 Conversely, if the 5.4% unemployment rate went down by 1.8 percentage points to 3.6%, then by how much would it have dropped, percentage-wise?

 ### Remember...
->A slice is a small part of the large pie, but a bite is a large part of the small slice.
+>A slice is a small part of a large pie, but a bite is a large part of a small slice.
 -- _ancient proverb (that I made up just now)_

 ![](https://i.imgur.com/uBfRkzc.jpg)